-758 CHANGES TO THE FEI VAULTING RULES AND FEI VAULTING GUIDELINES.
+758 CHANGES TO THE FEI VAULTING RULES AND FEI VAULTING GUIDELINES

-- 1. The FEI Vaulting Rules and FEI General Regulation amendments, will be published on the VASA website, by providing a link to the FEI website, by the end of November when available of each year. - 2.
+- 1. The FEI Vaulting Rules and FEI General Regulation amendments will be published on the VASA website, by providing a link to the FEI website, when available each year. - 2.
 Once the FEI Vaulting Rules and FEI General Regulations are finalized and published on the FEI website (usually on the 1st January), VASA will publish the new rules on its website with a link to the amended FEI Vaulting Rules and FEI General Regulations. - 3.
 Insofar as these rules are applicable in South Africa, the new FEI Vaulting Rules will be considered as part of the VASA Vaulting Rules once they are approved by the FEI's General Assembly and published and final.